About The Divorcer

 Another clank of glasses.
 “No, but I get to destroy someone.
 Someone that truly sucks.
 Isn’t that great?”

 She doesn’t answer.
 Craig looks uncomfortable.
 Sad even.
 Cole doesn’t notice or care.
 He is too engaged, convincing himself of his own happiness.
 Then a thought goes through the reluctant older brother—is he glad?
-Craig’s always played the bigger man; all it got him was a vicariously broken heart reduced to ashes.
-Honestly, what could be bad about Cole wielding the hammer that smashes Elise Bennett’s life to smithereens?
+Craig’s always played the bigger man, but honestly, what could be bad about Cole wielding the hammer that smashes Elise Bennett’s life to smithereens?
+Craig likes a little poetic justice as much as the next guy.

 A moderately attractive professional woman sits down on the stool to Cole’s right.
 Freshly sprayed perfume wafts his way.
 She’ll say something to me, the lawyer thinks.